Updating Greenplum® cluster settings

 - In the management console

-, select the folder with the cluster you need. - Select Yandex MPP Analytics for PostgreSQL.
+, select the folder with the cluster of interest. - Navigate to the Yandex MPP Analytics for PostgreSQL service.

 - Select your cluster.